diemastermonkey/projects/README.md

 ## [Dial-O-Tron](https://codepen.io/Unhacker/full/VwowxWL) (Javascript/Android?)
 This is already [well underway](https://codepen.io/Unhacker/full/VwowxWL) over on [my CodePen](https://codepen.io/Unhacker).

 It's like [Doors](https://github.com/diemastermonkey/doors), but instead of a maze it's a local area code full of phone numbers.
 The user interface is a phone, complete with DTMF dialing and old-school phreaking features.

 Discover and interact with NPCs, voicemail, control systems, dead-drops.
 Collect clues, solve puzzles, acquire mods, gain access - take over the world!
+Since you've come this far, you can peek at one of its [secret artifacts!](https://pastebin.com/raw/sudbDdHF)

 Ultimately, I will wrap this and get it onto Android for the Play store.